-In Seanchan, young women are tested each year for the ability to channel each year, on what is a feastday (TGH, Ch.
+In Seanchan, young women are tested for the ability to channel each year, on what is a feastday (TGH, Ch.
 46), until they pass the age of manifestation.
 Once they have shown the ability to channel, they are immediately leashed.
 However, any female channeler that is captured becomes damane as well.
 The Seanchan believe that women who can channel are very dangerous, and regard all unleashed Aes Sedai as marath'damane, or “those who must be leashed”.
-Once take, their names are struck from the family records and they may even be given a new name, though this is at the discretion of the sul'dam who trains the (TGH, Ch.
+Once taken, their names are struck from the family records and they may even be given a new name, though this is at the discretion of the sul'dam who trains them (TGH, Ch.
 40).
-Occasionally, damane are discovered by the use of forkroot, which can render insensible any woman who is able to chanel
+Occasionally, damane are discovered by the use of forkroot, which can render insensible any woman who is able to channel.

-Damane and controlled by sul'dam through the a'dam.
+Damane are controlled by sul'dam through the a'dam.
 A sul'dam has an awareness of all the damane is feeling, and can add to the sensations to inflict pain, or give pleasure to their charge as they choose (TGH, Ch.
-45) .
+45).
 They also break the spirit of many damane, who are often convinced that they need to be collared as they are too dangerous to be allowed to go free (This passage needs a reference).
 As there are many more sul'dam than damane, most damane will have many sul'dam controlling their leash (TGH, Ch.
 40).
 Damane can become fiercely loyal to the sul'dam who control them and look to them for support.
-Ddamane are regarded as valued slaves, and are seldom killed, even for infractions that a lesser slave would be put to death for, thought they are often threatened with mutilation. such mutilation is rarely carried out as it is seen as a failure on the part of the sul'dam to impose proper discipline (This passage needs a reference) and comfort (This passage needs a reference).
-Channelling while not linked makes a damane feel sick, the more they channel the sicker they feel, nor can they move the a'dam (TGH, Ch.
-42). they are also unable to touch a weapon or anything they consider using as a weapon (TGH, Ch.
+Damane are regarded as valued slaves, and are seldom killed, even for infractions that a lesser slave would be put to death for, though they are often threatened with mutilation.
+Such mutilation is rarely carried out as it is seen as a failure on the part of the sul'dam to impose proper discipline (This passage needs a reference) and comfort (This passage needs a reference).
+Channeling while not linked makes a damane feel sick, the more they channel the sicker they feel, nor can they move the a'dam (TGH, Ch.
+42).
+They are also unable to touch a weapon or anything they consider using as a weapon (TGH, Ch.
 42).